 Click here to get started and print out your kids adventure passports.
 Or you can visit PBS Kids Utah to read all the details.
 This program is available for preschool through 6th grade.
 Kids need to read 20 minutes a day, or 600 minutes in the month, to earn the adventure pass.
 The most important part is going back to enter it online.
 Don’t forget!!
 You can enter your children’s reading minutes from November 30-Dec.
 15.

 Those who complete the program receive a pass to certain venues.
-Here are the spots that will be on the adventure passport in 2020.
+Here are the partners with PBS Utah that will be on the adventure passport in 2022.
 There are some of our favorite places in Utah, so they are a great reward for reading.
+Usually the passport includes free admission, but sometimes it is a free gift or discounted admission.

 The PBS Kids Utah Reading Marathon is an awesome way to enjoy November and get those kids reading.
 We have a bunch of summer reading programs that we use, too.